Back Pain Location Charts

 The International Association for the Study of Pain (2021) notes that depressive symptoms can intensify back pain and increase associated disability.
 Individuals with back or neck pain are significantly more likely to experience common mental health problems, such as major depressive episodes and anxiety disorders.
 Despite being recognized as a psychosomatic condition, emotional back pain is not considered a formal medical diagnosis but rather an acknowledgment of the connection between emotional and physical distress.

-Psychologists and other health professionals believe that emotional back pain can be caused by a variety of factors that include:
+Psychologists and other health professionals believe that emotional back pain can be caused by a variety of factors, including stress, anxiety, depression, trauma, and unresolved emotional conflicts.

 How to use the Back Pain Location Chart